 Is it me or is there is something about dining outdoors that makes everything taste better and drinks go down smoother?
-While many restaurants on the North Shore can claim they have outdoor seating, with such a limited to time to enjoy the pleasure of al fresco dining, you want to make sure you get the best of both worlds – great ambiance and great food and drink – for the ultimate dining experience.
+While many restaurants on the North Shore can claim they have outdoor seating, (throwing a few seats out on the sidewalk) with such a limited to time to enjoy the pleasure of al fresco dining, you want to make sure you get the best of both worlds – great ambiance and great food and drink – for the ultimate dining experience.
 We’ve updated the list from last year so be sure to check out some new favorites.

 310 Green Bay Rd., Highwood, 224-765-9490

-This new Italian hot spot that took over the PM Prime location in Highwood hits all the right spots.
+Another Italian hot spot in Highwood that hits all the right points.
 Their goal is to transport diners to another place and time…think Nonna’s wine cellar on the Italian countryside with the aroma of fresh sauces and homemade pastas while the laughter of friends of family surrounds you.
 Brunch menu is getting raves reviews as well.
 The rustic charm extends to the brick enclosed patio that overlooks the sidewalk, giving patrons a slightly more urban feel yet keeping them fully protected from possible rain – always an added bonus.

 Found Kitchen and Social House